 It pays to have a Bank of America checking or savings account because you get an additional 10% customer points bonus on every purchase when you use your Bank of America® Travel Rewards credit card.
 If you’re a Bank of America Preferred Rewards client, that bonus rises to 25% to 75%, depending on whether you have gold, platinum or platinum honors status.
 There is no foreign transaction fee.

 Things to watch out for: If you’re wedded to the idea of getting the highest points per $1 spent for the popular categories of travel, dining, groceries and gas, this isn’t the card for you.
 Those who look for cards that have good travel and purchase perks won’t get them with this card.
 The best you’ll get is a free FICO® score.

 Airline-branded: Blue Delta SkyMiles® Credit Card from American Express

-Earn 10,000 bonus miles after spending $500 in purchases on your new Card in your first 3 months.
+Earn 10,000 bonus miles after spending $500 in purchases on your new Card in your first 3 months of Card Membership.

 Earn 2 miles per dollar spent on purchases made directly with Delta.
 Earn 1 mile on every eligible dollar spent on purchases.

-- Earn 10,000 bonus miles after spending $500 in purchases on your new Card in your first 3 months.
+- Earn 10,000 bonus miles after spending $500 in purchases on your new Card in your first 3 months of Card Membership.